 Besides the two quick service locations we already mentioned, most of the other locations are snack carts located throughout the park.
 Many of those don’t open except for the busy season, so it’s no surprise that Disney has them closed right now.

 Overall we think Animal Kingdom has the second-best selection of open food locations in Disney World.
-The only one that beats it is EPCOT, and we’d say the Animal Kingdom is definitely ahead of the Magic Kingdom and Hollywood Studios.
+The only one that beats it is EPCOT, and we’d say the Animal Kingdom is definitely ahead of the Magic Kingdom and Hollywood Studios, though they are catching up.

 Some technologically challenged guests were still getting in line, but the others were all being encouraged to use Mobile Ordering.